Do you prefer to contact us by phone?

 Also read our piece in Het Laatste Nieuws on the tax reform.

-Currently, maintenance payers can deduct 80% of the maintenance paid for tax purposes, provided four cumulative conditions are met
+In the past, maintenance debtors could deduct 80% of the maintenance payments made for tax purposes, provided that four cumulative conditions were met:

-1. The maintenance obligation is based on the Civil or Judicial Code or equivalent foreign regulations.
+1. The maintenance obligation is based on the Civil Code or the Judicial Code, or on equivalent foreign legislation.

-2. The beneficiary of the maintenance payment is not part of the payer's family.
+2. The recipient of the maintenance payment is not part of the payer’s household.

-4. The payments can be proved with supporting documents.
+4. The payments can be proven with supporting documents.

-An example will better demonstrate the impact of these falling percentages.
-Suppose you pay a monthly maintenance contribution of 600 EUR for your two children.
-Then your tax benefit will look like this in the future:
+An example immediately shows the impact of these decreasing percentages.
+Suppose you pay a monthly maintenance contribution of EUR 600 for your two children.
+The tax advantage will then be significantly lower today and in the coming years than it was under the previous regime.

-As you can see, a significant reduction in deductibility in the span of barely three years.
+As you can see, this is a substantial reduction in deductibility over a relatively short period.

 Legal certainty

-The tax reform raises questions about the legal certainty of the parties involved.
-Indeed, agreements made in the past were often taken with a view to the tax benefits now at stake.
+The tax reform continues to raise questions about legal certainty for the parties involved.
+Agreements made in the past were often concluded with tax benefits in mind that are now being reduced or are disappearing.

-In this context, the constitutional principle of the rule of law is important.
-This principle implies that legal rules exist, but they should also be applied and enforced in a transparent, consistent and careful manner.
-In addition, all citizens should receive equal treatment before the law.
-When the tax reform affects previously made commitments, it could lead to unequal treatment, especially if the change is not proportionate or does not sufficiently take into account commitments already made.
+In this context, the constitutional principle of the rule of law remains important.
+This principle means that legal rules must not only exist, but must also be applied in a transparent, consistent and careful manner.
+In addition, citizens must be treated equally before the law.

-These changes not only affect the personal financial situation of many people, but also essentially affects the principle of legal certainty.
-This principle ensures that citizens have a certain firmness regarding the law applicable to them.
-It gives citizens certainty that they know their rights and obligations, and can rely on them.
-To ensure legal certainty, the government should make an effort to familiarise citizens with the rules applicable to them within a reasonable period of time.
-Thus, when tax rules are suddenly changed without any or sufficient transitional measures, this can lead to uncertainty.
+These changes therefore affect not only the personal financial situation of many people, but also the principle of legal certainty.
+That principle gives citizens a certain degree of stability with regard to the legislation that applies to them.
+It gives them the assurance that they know their rights and obligations and can rely on them.

 What can you do?